hyperledger-archives/indy-sdk/doc/contributor-resources.md

 1. Add the hyperledger/indy-sdk as the remote upstream:
    `git remote add upstream https://github.com/hyperledger/indy-sdk.git`

-1. Set up Developer Certificate of Origin and learn how to [sign your commits with GPG](signing-commits.md)
+1. Set up Developer Certificate of Origin and learn how to [sign your commits](signing-commits.md)

 1. Take a look at our [release workflow](release-workflow.md)